swachter/scala-ts/readme.md

 General rules:
 - Type ascriptions can be omitted from ScalaJS sources; they are automatically inferred and included in the generated TypeScript declaration file.
 - Multiple argument lists are flattened into a single argument list.
-- Generics are supported; variance annotations are ignored.
+- Generics including upper bounds are supported; variance annotations are ignored.

 Translation rules for top-level definitions (names given in `@JSExportTopLevel` and `@JSExport` annotations are respected):